meta53/XirisBot/README.md

 ### xiris_common.inc
 #### Overview
-XirisBot common files.
+XirisBot common handlers.
 Contains the links to all other includes.
 Has the common functions for all the class macros, and serves to kick off all initializations.
 #### Requirements
 mq2cast, mq2dannet, mq2exchange, mq2melee
 #### Events